toukirnaim08/-MultipleRegressionSAS/README.md

 Multiple regression model using SAS.
-It need SAS studio to compile.
+It needs SAS studio to compile.